Complete these important steps right away to ensure you are ready to be a #FutureGopher!

 - If you have obtained an Associate of Arts degree from a U.S. college, submit your final transcript with completion of an Associate of Arts degree listed on the document.
 Note: We may not accept Associate of Science degrees as satisfying our high school graduation requirements.

-All documents not issued in English must be in the original language and include a certified, true English translation.
+All documents not issued in English must be in the original language and include a certified, true (word-for-word) English translation.
 Official documents are those that are original or are attested copies of original academic documents mailed in a sealed, stamped school envelope directly from the secondary school or examining board.
 A scanned or electronic copy of an official document submitted by a student is considered unofficial.

 Submit Official Final College/University Transcripts

 Arrange to have your official, final transcripts (with English translation, if necessary) directly to the Office of Admissions from all colleges or universities you have attended, even if no credit was earned.
 Once transcripts are received, we will post transfer credits on the Transfer Record of Articulated Courses (TRAC) report.
 This report will show the courses and total credits transferred, the courses that did not transfer, as well as how the transfer courses will fulfill any of the University’s Liberal Education (LE) requirements.